Finding Pleasure in Puglia

 Sisma 18 Primitivo di Manduria 2018

 Subtle nose of red cherry and plum, with some balsamic and rose notes.
 On the palate, it's all plush.
-Prunes and light pepper and heady happiness without being heady like a really great high. — 6 months ago
+Prunes and light pepper and heady happiness without being heady like a really great high. — a year ago

 Serge, Bob and 7 others liked this